-Trust me when I say this Strawberry Cinnamon Dump Cake is one of my favorite desserts to date.
-I feel like I’m cheating with just four ingredients (and maybe I am) but I can’t believe how delicious this sweet combination is.
+Trust me when I say this strawberry dump cake is one of my favorite desserts to date.
+I feel like I’m cheating with just four ingredients (and maybe I am), but I can’t believe how delicious this sweet combination is.

-Remember when I said that the prep time for this Strawberry Cinnamon Dump Cake was a breeze?
+Remember when I said that the prep time for this strawberry dump cake was a breeze?
 It really is, friends!